-The following are examples of forms and doses used for adults.
 Speak to your doctor for specific recommendations for your condition.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

 DO NOT take passionflower if you are pregnant or breastfeeding.

 For others, passionflower is generally considered to be safe and nontoxic in recommended doses and for less than 2 months at a time.

 Passionflower may interact with the following medications: